Please note application cycle is NOW CLOSED!

 - Three letters of recommendation (emailed to us directly by authors as a signed pdf letter)

 - Official college, graduate and/or medical school transcript(s)

-All required supporting Materials must be received by Friday, February 14, 2014.
+All required supporting materials must be received by 5:00 pm on Monday, February 9, 2015.
 It is your responsibility to ensure that they are received by this date in our office.
 Once we consider your application complete, you will receive a confirmation email from SRTP@mgh.harvard.edu.